How Monster Magnet Was Reborn on ‘Monolithic Baby!’

 So after recruiting bassist Jim Baglino and drummer Michael Wildwood (soon replaced by Bob Pantella for touring purposes), Wyndorf, lead guitar god Ed Mundell and rhythm guitarist Phil Caivano got back to work in the fall of 2005.
-And the outcome on Monolithic Baby! revealed a revitalized, fire-breathing Monster Magnet, ready to dispense with the heavy handed production and oft ill-advised experiments of God Says No and strip down their sound to its familiarly aggressive, in-your-face, though still eclectic manifesto.
+Released on May 25, 2004, Monolithic Baby! revealed a revitalized, fire-breathing Monster Magnet, ready to dispense with the heavy handed production and oft ill-advised experiments of God Says No and strip down their sound to its familiarly aggressive, in-your-face, though still eclectic manifesto.

 Scorching Monolithic Baby! cuts like “Slut Machine,” “Supercruel” and “The Right Stuff” left nothing but urgent heavy rock carnage out on the killing floor; hypnotic mid-paced grooves like “Radiation Day,” “Monolithic” and “Ultimate Everything” chaperoned listeners through their scary acid trips; and “There’s No Way Out of Here” and “Too Bad” added acoustic guitars for surfing on a tsunami, destination: terminal wipe-out!